 Walk through a dental lab and you will smell the scents of craftwork.
 Wax, ceramics, acrylics, porcelain, plaster, kilns for heating dental products and forges for melting metals combine to create a distinctive odor.
 Work is taking place!
 Molds of teeth, of entire jawlines, copies of patients’ problems waiting for solutions from the team of a dental technician and a qualified dentist occupy available desk space.
-Right here in our Sacramento office, the Marconi Dental Group has its own dental lab, staffed by Barry LaFond, a master technician.
+Right here in our Carmichael office, the Marconi Dental Group has its own dental lab, staffed by Barry LaFond, a master technician.
 A future article will focus on our own lab, but this summer we had the opportunity to visit the dental labs of Trinity College, in Dublin, Ireland.
 Let’s take a look at how dental technicians are trained to create the oral appliances used every day by practices like the Marconi Dental Group.

 Trinity College was established by Queen Elizabeth the First.
 As Ireland’s only school for dental technicians, it plays an important role in training students for this important career.
 Together they work alongside the university’s dental school students building crowns, dentures, bridges and implants that recreate smiles and restore the vital ability to eat!
 Graduating technicians are a valued commodity to dentists all over Ireland.
 After three years of training, they are ready to start work in any technical lab.